MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

     ```
     For example, `Set-SPOSite -Identity https://contoso.sharepoint.com/sites/research -BlockDownloadPolicy $true`.
 You can apply this cmdlet to OneDrive as well by changing the URL to `https://contoso-my.sharepoint.com/personal/John`.

-The following parameters can be used with this cmdlet to fine-tune it.
+The following parameters can be used with this cmdlet to fine-tune it:

- `-ExcludeBlockDownloadPolicySiteOwners $true` Exempts site owners from this policy and they can fully download any content for the site.
+- `-ExcludeBlockDownloadPolicySiteOwners $true`<br/>Exempts site owners from this policy and they can fully download any content for the site.

- `-ExcludedBlockDownloadGroupIds <comma separated group ids>` Exempts users from the mentioned groups from this policy and they can fully download any content for the site.
+- `-ExcludedBlockDownloadGroupIds <comma separated group IDs>`<br/>Exempts users from the mentioned groups from this policy and they can fully download any content for the site.

-`-ExcludeBlockDownloadSharePointGroups <comma separated group ids>` Exempts users from the mentioned SharePoint groups from this policy and they can fully download any content for the site.
+- `-ExcludeBlockDownloadSharePointGroups <comma separated group IDs>`<br/>Exempts users from the mentioned SharePoint groups from this policy and they can fully download any content for the site.

- `-ReadOnlyForBlockDownloadPolicy $true` Marks the site as read-only in addition to preventing downloads.
+- `-ReadOnlyForBlockDownloadPolicy $true`<br/>Marks the site as read-only in addition to preventing downloads.

 You also can attach a block download policy to a site sensitivity label.